m-ocean-it/go-sprintf-bomb/README.md

 - Package imports aren't handled.
 You might need to fix them yourself after applying the fixes.
 (For example, a fix might introduce a dependency on `strconv`, but the package won't be automatically added to the `imports` section.)
 - Incomplete.
 A lot of cases would be simply skipped.

+## TODO

+- [ ] Add tests for comparing the resulting strings to using fmt.Sprintf.
+The strings must be the same.
+- [ ] Fix imports automatically.